The Basic Science of Climate Change

-For about 10,000 years, that CO2 level was quite steady, giving us a stable climate in which to live and grow.
-But as we learned new ways to extract energy from coal, oil, and gas and all the energy we could harvest from them, we started burning them faster and faster.
-Burning those fuels converts ‘fossil’ carbon that’s been buried underground for millions of years into CO2, exceeding the natural level we had for millennia.
+For about 10,000 years, atmospheric CO2 levels have been quite steady, giving us a stable climate in which to live and grow.
+But as we learned new ways to extract energy from coal, oil, and gas, we proceeded to burn them faster and faster, converting ‘fossil’ carbon that’s been buried for millions of years into CO2, exceeding the natural level we had for millennia.

-Scientists discovered the greenhouse effect in the 1850’s, [1,2] but it wasn’t until 1958 that we were able to precisely measure the amount of CO2 in the air and track how fast it’s increasing.
+Scientists have understood the greenhouse effect since the 1850’s, [2,3] but it wasn’t until 1958 that we began regularly measuring and tracking atmospheric CO2.
 Just since that time, it’s climbed by more than 30 percent, about 100 times faster than any natural cycle can explain.

 Related: Where Scientists Stand on Climate